RustyRoboticsBV/TilesetBuilder/README.md

 ![The inter-slope link tiles and their identifiers.](LinkMixReference.png)

 ### User-Defined Tiles
 You can add custom tiles by adding images with filenames that are not in the image above.
-These tiles are placed below the standard tileset area.
+These tiles are placed below the standard and slope tileset blocks, in alphabetical order.
 When you generate a tileset resource, user-defined tiles will not get their terrain or physics shape painted.

 ## Tile Generation
-Tiles can be loaded from a ZIP archive in four ways, in the following order:
+Tiles can be loaded from a ZIP archive in three ways, in the following order:
-1. If the tile is present in the ZIP: load it directly.
+1. If the tile AND its mask are present in the ZIP: composite it with the `CENTER` tile.
-2. If its parts are present in the ZIP: construct it from parts.
+2. If only the tile is present in the ZIP: load it directly.
-3. If its parts can be derived from other parts: construct it from derived parts.
-4. If possible, derive it from other loaded tiles in the tileset.
+3. Otherwise, derive it (and its mask) from other loaded tiles in the tileset (if possible).

-This allows you to make your archive as complex as it needs to be.
+This allows you to make your archives as complex as they need to be.
+For example, if your `EDGE_T` and `EDGE_L` combine into an acceptable `NOOK_TL` tile, there's no need to include it in your archive.

-### Parts
+### Masks
-Often, you don't want a tile to be directly loaded from a single image, but instead use a foreground and background image.
-If you prefix your tile image with `PART_`, the importer will treat as a foreground image, which will get overlayed on top of a background image (which is always the `CENTER` tile).
-You can control the compositing process on a per-pixel basis using a `MASK_` image.
+Often, you don't want a tile to be directly loaded from a single image, but use the `CENTER` tile as a background and overlay something on top of it.
+To do this, you must define a `MASK_` image.

 For example:

 ![The slope tiles and their identifiers.](Compositing.png)

-Here, the `EDGE_T` tile is created by overlaying the `PART_EDGE_T` image over the `PART_CENTER` image.
-The `MASK_EDGE_T` controls how blending is done: white pixels replace the background pixels, and black pixels are alpha-blended with the background pixels.
+Here, the final `EDGE_T` tile is created by overlaying the `EDGE_T` image over the `CENTER` image.
+The `MASK_EDGE_T` controls how blending is done: the white pixels replace the background pixels, and the black pixels are alpha-blended with the background pixels.

-Your tileset archives can have both prefab tiles and part images.
-If a tile has both a prefab image and part images available, then the prefab is always used (but the parts may still be used to generate other tiles).
+Mask images can be derived from other masks like regular tile images.
+However, masks will not be used for a tile if it's present in the ZIP archive, but does not explicitly define a mask image.

 ## Planned Featuress
 - Adding support for tile variants.